SRI-International/QC-App-Oriented-Benchmarks/hydrogen-lattice/README.md

 where N is the number of electrons.
 This metric goes from 0 to infinity, with 0 being the most accurate to the target energy.

-The following is an example of how these metrics are displayed after running the benchmarks
+The following is an example of how these metrics are displayed after running the benchmarks:

 <p align="center">
 <img align=center src="../_doc/images/hydrogen-lattice/metric1.png"  width="600" />